-TX16 Auditory Versus Visual Discrimination: Duration: ~15 minutes
+TX16 Auditory Versus Visual Discrimination:

 Environment: The motion platform was turned off for this task, although the vehicle did move through the simulated environment during the test.
 A view of the (changing) urban environment was displayed in the background, along with human targets.